kazeemOnis/farmhouse/README.md

 # Farmhouse

-Project Farmhouse, Agri Tech web Application for Codefest Hackathon
+Project Farmhouse, Agri Tech web Application
 ## Prerequisites

 You need to have nodeJS, Git installed and your choice of web browser